The Discipleship course in Malawi challenges students to own their faith and apply it in their daily lives.

 This year’s class was made up of 12 people – “like the 12 disciples,” one student was quick to speak up.
 Ranging from 20 years old to over 50, the group came from all backgrounds and stages of life.

-Through the training Fredson noticed that it was harder for those with a Muslim background to really understand scripture as they were used to memorising passages without studying the meaning.
+Through the training Fredson noticed that it was harder for some to really understand scripture as they were used to memorising passages without studying the meaning.

 “You need to give them things to discuss so they will discover and be able to explain for themselves,” said Fredson.
 “Like the story of Mary and Martha.
 I asked two guys what Jesus was doing?
 What happened to Mary?
 To Martha?
 What did Jesus say about these ladies?
 It is a simple way, but then they get the whole picture.”